netliferesearch/craft-starter/README.md

 # Netlife Research: Craft Starter

-*Read through the readme*, and if you are stuck, don't hesitate to ask in either #frontend or #craft in Slack.
-If you have made some smart improvement to the tooling or setup of in your Craft procject, _please contribute to this starter by making a pull request_.
+_Read through the readme_, and if you are stuck, don't hesitate to ask in either #frontend or #craft in Slack.
+If you have made some smart improvement to the tooling or setup of in your Craft project, _please contribute to this starter by making a pull request_.

 ## Getting started